TNOCS/popsim/packages/sim/README.md

 ### Phase 1

 - Agenda:
-  - active?: boolean
+  - DONE active?: boolean
-  - awake: DateTime, when we should start moving the person again.
+  - DONE awake: DateTime, when we should start moving the person again.
   - maintain current or next activity?
 - MovementSystem:
-  - check agenda and determine awake time
+  - DONE check agenda and determine awake time
-  - ignore all persons that are asleep (sim time < awake time)
+  - DONE ignore all persons that are asleep (sim time < awake time)
   - Update position based on path in MovementComponent
 - ObserverSystem:
-  - Transmit new positions to Messenger
+  - DONE Transmit new positions to Messenger
-- Create activity registry
+- DONE Create activity registry
 - Messenger:
-  - Add activities to registry
+  - DONE Add activities to registry
-  - Set speed based on information from person - speed is derived from activity
+  - DONE Set speed based on information from person - speed is derived from activity
-  - Receive start and end time and set in ECS.Sim.Engine
+  - DONE Receive start and end time and set in ECS.Sim.Engine
-  - Send person positions %Crowd.Person{ id, x, y, inside }
+  - DONE Send person positions %Crowd.Person{ id, x, y, inside }

 #### DONE Phase 1
 - MovementComponent